BrainSINS/BrainSINS.github.io/README.md

     - `docsLocation` - The Github URL for Edit on Github

 - For sub nesting in left sidebar, create a folder with the same name as the top level `.md` filename and the sub navigation is auto-generated.
 Currently it supports only one level of nesting.

-## ☁️ Deploy

-From the *develop* branch you may execute the command `npm run deploy`.
-You will need to enter your Github credentials in order to dpeloy the changes.
-This command will deploy the static build into *master* branch.
-SO YOU DO NOT NEED TO MODIFY MASTER BRANCH, thanks.

-Take into account that you need to commit and push the changes in develop branch to allow other members request pull them.

 ## 🤖 SEO friendly